pkarsy/ds3231-toit/README.md

 toit driver for the DS3231 real time clock.

 ## Warning
 Working with time, especally if there are constrains on the accuracy, is a hard job.
 At the moment the library has limited testing and bugs are expected.
-Any help on spotting/fixing the bugs is welcome.
+Any help on inmpoving the driver is welcome.

 ## Installing
 > jag pkg install github.com/pkarsy/toit-ds3231